AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 1. matches of `woman running` in smart tags.
 1. matches of `woman` or of `running` in smart tags.

-### Tagging limitations {#limitations}
+## Tagging limitations and best practices {#limitations}

-Enhanced smart tags are based on learning models of brand images and their tags.
+Enhanced smart tagging is based on learning models of images and their tags.
 These models are not always perfect at identifying tags.
 The current version of the Smart Tags has the following limitations:

 * Inability to recognize subtle differences in images.
 For example, slim versus regular fitted shirts.
 * Inability to identify tags based on tiny patterns/parts of an image.
 For example, logos on T-shirts.
-* Tagging is supported in the languages that Experience Manager supports.
+* Tagging is supported in the languages that [!DNL Experience Manager] supports.
 For a list of languages, see [Smart Content Service release notes](https://experienceleague.adobe.com/docs/experience-manager-64/release-notes/smart-content-service-release-notes.html#languages).
+* Tags that are not realistically handled are related to:

+  * Non-visual, abstract aspects such as the year or season of release of a product, mood of or emotion evoked by an image, subjective connotation of a video, and so on.
+  * Fine visual differences in products such as shirts with and without collars or small product logos embedded on products.

 <!-- TBD: Add limitations related to text-based assets. -->

-To search for assets with smart tags (regular or enhanced), use the Assets Omnisearch (full-text search).
+To search for assets with smart tags (regular or enhanced), use the [!DNL Assets] Omnisearch (full-text search).
 There is no separate search predicate for smart tags.

 >[!NOTE]
 >